Emotion Detection From Social Media Posts: Introduction

 We used a labeled dataset of around 7000 samples with four different emotion classes (fear, anger, joy, and sadness) collected from kaggle.com.
 However, we have pre-processed the dataset before training the above-mentioned machine learning methods.
 After that, we evaluated each of the trained models with test data.
 The datasets utilized for classification tasks are quite large, allowing for more comprehensive coverage of the vocabulary that may be found on Twitter or other social media sites.

-In this work, we aim to develop the best optimal machine learning model to predict emotions from unknown text data with acceptable accuracy by finding the best hyper-parameters that may operate well in our dataset.
-Moreover, we aim to develop decision-making to depict emotional variations in human beings and suggest useful content for their social media account.
+In this work, we aim to develop the optimal machine learning model to predict emotions from unknown text data with acceptable accuracy by finding the best hyper-parameters that may operate well in our dataset.
+Moreover, we aim to develop decision-making to depict emotional variations in human beings and suggest helpful content for their social media accounts.